dakeren242-code/tajna-botanika-web/PIXEL_TRACKING.md

 2. Create a new Pixel or select an existing one
 3. Copy your Pixel ID (it's a number like `123456789012345`)

+**Note**: You have already configured the Facebook Pixel ID and Access Token in Supabase edge function secrets.
+The Facebook Conversions API (CAPI) is ready to use!

 #### Google Analytics 4
 1. Go to [Google Analytics](https://analytics.google.com/)
 2. Create a new GA4 property or select an existing one